wp-plugins/spider-event-calendar/readme.txt

 = Creating/Editing events. =

 3.1 On the left menu select  Calendar > Calendars.
 3.2 Select a calendar from the list.
 Click on the Add an Event button for creating a new event.
 If you want to edit an existing event, simply click on its title in the list of events.
 3.3 Title.
 Add a title for the event.
+3.4 Select Category.
+Choose the category/categories of the events.
+3.5 Date.
+Provide the date of the event.
-3.4 Time.
+3.6 Time.
 Set the start and the end time for the event.
-3.5 Note.
+3.7 Note.
 Write the description of the event.
-3.6 Published.
+3.8 Published.
 Choose whether to publish the event or not.
-3.7 Repeat Event.
-Choose the frequency for repeating the events.
+3.9 Repeat Event.Choose the frequency for repeating the events.
- Don't repeat this event.
+	• Don't repeat this event.
- Repeat daily.
+	• Repeat daily.
 Choose the frequency of the days for repeating the events.
- Repeat weekly.
+	• Repeat weekly.
 Choose the quantity of the weeks and a weekday for repeating the events.
- Repeat monthly.
+	• Repeat monthly.
 Choose the quantity of the months and the quantity of the weekdays for repeating the events.
- Repeat yearly.
+	• Repeat yearly.
 Choose the quantity of the years, choose a month and the frequency of the week and weekdays.
- Repeat until.
+	• Repeat until.
 Choose the end date for repeating each event.
-3.8.
-Save.
-Click the Save button to save the created event.
+3.10 Save.
+Click the “Save” button to save the created event.